 The former seventh-round pick has performed far above the expectations of his draft stock.
 Over his three seasons as the Green Bay Packers’ starting left tackle, Walker has earned above a 69.0 PFF pass-blocking grade in each.
 Although his run blocking requires improvement, his ability as a pass blocker is noteworthy and will attract teams in need of consistency at tackle.

 With former first-round pick Jordan Morgan likely to step into the left tackle role, Walker’s return to Green Bay is unlikely.
 With the tackle position being one of the highest-paid in the NFL, Walker could receive lucrative offers elsewhere.
-His value on the open market could vary in the range of Los Angeles Rams’ tackle Alaric Jackson’s three-year, $56.3 million extension and Tennesse Titans tackle Dan Moore’s four-year, $82 million contract, both of which were signed last offseason.
+His value on the open market could vary in the range of Los Angeles Rams tackle Alaric Jackson’s three-year, $56.3 million extension and Tennessee Titans tackle Dan Moore’s four-year, $82 million contract, both of which were signed last offseason.

-Interior Offensive line: Tyler Linderbaum
+Interior Offensive Line: Tyler Linderbaum

 Across his four seasons, Tyler Linderbaum has proven to be one of the NFL’s premier run blockers on the interior, earning above a 78.0 PFF run-blocking grade in each season.
 Over that span, he’s proven to be elite regardless of scheme ranking in the 85th percentile or better in both gap and zone concepts.